Quantum Fields, Geometric Fluctuations, and the Structure of Spacetime: The model

 with

 being the geometrical action and

-being the action for the matter field.
+being the action for the matter fields.
 In what follows, we will take $S_M$ to describe a conformal field with central charge $\bar{c}=1$.
-We will approximate the vacuum fluctuations of the matter stress-energy tensor by their flat spacetime values; as we will see later, the geometry fluctuates around the Minkowski spacetime $R=0$, so this is a good approximation for the background geometry.
+As we will see later, given a characteristic scale $\bar{\tau}$ (the smearing scale for the quantum field), the Ricci scalar will be small compared to $1/\bar{\tau}^2$, and the random geometry will be close to that of flat spacetime.
+We will therefore approximate the vacuum fluctuations of the matter stress-energy tensor by their flat spacetime distribution.